Camphora officinarum: Distribution and habitat

-The species is native to China south of the Yangtze River, Taiwan, southern Japan, Korea, India, and Vietnam, and has been introduced to many other countries.
+The species is native to Japan, Korea, the Ryukyu Islands, and Taiwan.
+It has been introduced to China south of the Yangtze River, the Himalayas, Bangladesh, Cambodia, Laos, Vietnam, eastern Australia, the southeastern United States, and many other countries.

 Ecology

 In Australia, the larval stages of two native butterflies, the purple brown-eye and common red-eye feed on camphor despite it being an introduced plant.